algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 By doing so, each team member will work on multiple tasks, ensuring that everyone has a well-rounded understanding of the project and can contribute effectively to its success.

 The team will follow an agile development approach, with regular sprints, stand-up meetings, and retrospectives to track progress, address issues, and make adjustments as needed.
-The team will also use version control and issue tracking tools to manage the project and collaborate effectively.
+The team will also use version control and issue-tracking tools to manage the project and collaborate effectively.

 ## Schedule